Lateral Solid Phase Epitaxy of Yttrium Iron Garnet: Introduction

-In this work, we report the lateral solid phase epitaxy of YIG over an artificial mesa on top of crystalline seed substrates.
-From systematic annealing experiments, we extract the activation energy as well as the crystallization velocity which allow for a full description of the lateral solid phase epitaxy.
-Our results pave the way for experiments on more sophisticated non-planar structures of one of the prototypical magnetic materials for spintronics.
+In this work, we quantitatively analyze the lateral solid phase epitaxy of YIG over an artificial mesa on top of crystalline seed substrates.
+From systematic annealing experiments we extract the activation energy as well as the crystallization velocity which allow for a full description of the lateral solid phase epitaxy.
+Apart from being interesting from a material science point of view, the lateral approach described here opens two interesting avenues.
+First, it is a key step towards the development of free standing and easily detachable single crystalline YIG layers, which can be used in experiments that are otherwise impeded by the substrate materials.\cite{kosen_microwave_2019, barman_2021_2021, guo_low_2022} Secondly, the possibility to realize epitaxial non-planar YIG layers facilitates novel experimental solutions to implement for example non-planar magnon transport and wave computing interconnects.\cite{chumak_magnon_2015, sakharov_spin_2020, barman_2021_2021, salazar-cardona_nonreciprocity_2021, chumak_advances_2022}